 The steam from a hot cup of herbal tea can be soothing and warming for temporary pain relieve.

-Fresh orange juice (better if juiced on your own) contains a ton of vitamin C and folic acid, beneficial to boost our immune system to allow us to feel better is no time.
+Fresh orange juice contains a ton of vitamin C and folic acid, which are beneficial to boost your immune system and allow you to feel better in no time.

 Best energy drink for flu